Dentrix makes it easy to post write-off and refund adjustments when you receive insurance payments.

 Enter the payment information, such as the date, check number, bank/ branch number, and type of payment.
 Under Provider Amounts, select the provider to whom you want to apply the payment.
 Click Edit to enter the claim total, or click Add to add a payment for a new provider.
 Under Enter Adjustment, select Write-off (-) from the list.

 Enter the dollar amount you want to write off for the claim.
-In Brent’s case, the write-off amount would be $15.
+In Marc’s case, the write-off amount would be $15.
 From the Type list, select the adjustment type you want to use.
 Click OK to post the write-off.

 If you want to track write-offs by insurance company, you can set up a specific write-off type for each insurance company.
 That way, when you run the Adjustment Summary from the Practice Analysis in the Office Manager, you can track how much you are writing off for each insurance company.

 In some cases patients will have paid their estimated balance before you receive the insurance payment, and the insurance payment may have covered more than you expected, so you need to enter a refund adjustment for the patient.
 You can also enter refund adjustments when you post a payment to a claim.